TheBlack-code/Adric-Macharia/README.md

-# 🏄‍♂️ Adric Macharia
+# ➡️ Adric Macharia
 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video corntent is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
+I'm Adric I am an upcoming Cyber Security graduate with three years of entry level IT experience, skilled in Collaboration, Troubleshooting, Auditing, Documentation, RiskAssessment, SQL workbench, and Time Management.
+I am goal-oriented, motivated individual and excellent in team environments, and meet all deadlines.
 I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">